3198 views | 179 Loans & returns

 |Research postgraduates||3||No limit|

-Don't forget that you will only be able to borrow items if you do not have any items currently overdue.
+Don't forget that you will only be able to borrow items if your record is clear from overdue books and suspensions.

 We have further information on our loans & borrowing web pages.